tristanic/isolde/isolde/docs/source/gui/rebuild.rst

     destination the restraints will remain active until you press the red "X" on the right, allowing you to check and perform any necessary small cleanups before releasing.
-Pay particular attention to the bulkier sidechains - these in particular may need a little human help getting past obstacles.
+Pay particular attention to the bulkier sidechains - these often need a little human help getting past obstacles.

-    While the register shifter is in play, checkpointing is disabled - if you decide it was a mistake, clicking the red "X" will re-enable the checkpoint buttons allowing you to revert.
+    While the register shifter is in play, checkpointing is disabled - if you decide it was a mistake, clicking the red "X" will re-enable the checkpoint buttons allowing you to revert to the last saved checkpoint.

     While in principle any length of peptide chain can be shifted by the register shifter, in most cases it's preferable to break the task down into